 - Visible injuries

-These pictures can help identify the liable parties, determine how the crash occurred, and prove the connection between the crash and your injuries.
+These pictures can help identify the liable parties, determine how the crash occurred, and prove the connection between the collision and your injuries.

 Collect Contact Information

 Don’t forget to collect the names, contact information, and insurance information of all drivers involved in the accident, especially the truck driver.
-It’s also recommended that you collect the names and contact information of any witnesses so your lawyer can follow up with them to record their statements.
+It’s also recommended that you collect any witnesses’ names and contact information so your lawyer can follow up with them to record their statements.
 If you cannot get witness contact information, your lawyer may be able to obtain it through the police’s accident report.

 Notify Your Insurance Company

-Even if you weren’t at fault for the accident, it’s important to notify your insurance company.
-Your insurance policy may have a clause that requires you to inform your insurer in order to be covered if someone else files a claim against you.
+You must notify your insurance company even if you weren’t at fault for the accident.
+Your insurance policy may have a clause that requires you to inform your insurer that you are covered if someone else files a claim against you.

 Additionally, you must report the accident to your insurer if you need to file an uninsured or underinsured motorist claim.
-Trucking companies often have significant liability coverage, but if another motorist contributed to the accident, these types of claims may still come in handy for seeking the maximum compensation available.
+Trucking companies often have significant liability coverage, but if another motorist contributed to the accident, these claims may still be helpful in seeking the maximum compensation available.

 Additional Tips for Protecting Your Legal Rights